Richmond Grows Seed Lending Library

 There are many reasons why people test their soil.
 One is to get a snapshot of the minerals and nutrients in the soil.
 If you have a house that was built before the 1970s, you may want to make sure that soil near the house is lead-free.

-You can get your soil tested, including a test for heavy metals, easily and inexpensively by taking a sample and sending it with a check for $9 to the University of Massachusetts at Amherst.
-Here are some guidelines on how to take a sample.
+You can get your soil tested, including a test for heavy metals, easily and inexpensively by taking a sample and sending it with a check to the University of Massachusetts at Amherst.